uber/cadence/tools/sql/README.md

 ## For production

-### Create the binaries
-- Run `make cadence-sql-tool`
-- You should see an executable `cadence-sql-tool`
-- Cadence officially support MySQL and Postgres for SQL.
-- For other SQL database, you can add it easily as we do for MySQL/Postgres following our code in sql-extensions
+* Use brew to install CLI: `brew install cadence-workflow` which includes `cadence-sql-tool`

-> NOTE: See [CONTRIBUTING](/CONTRIBUTING.md) for prerequisite of make command.
+* Or build yourself, with `make cadence-sql-tool`.
+See [CONTRIBUTING](/CONTRIBUTING.md) for prerequisite of make command.

 > Note: The binaries can also be found in the `ubercadence/server` docker images